 Now, don’t get me wrong here.
 WHEN you become a big boss blogger, then yes your readers will want to know what you did and what you had for lunch.
 But as a beginner, it’s about giving something to your readers – something they need; something that helps them solve an immediate problem; something they didn’t know.

-Step 5 – Join Pinterest
+Blogging for Beginners Step 4 – Join Pinterest

 Every blog needs readers right?
 Pinterest is super important for your blog traffic.
 Pinterest is your BEST friend!